-Your health and well-being are important, to support you during your time on the programme there are a wide range of services available at your host institution; links to these are provided below.
+Your health and wellbeing are important.
+To support you during your time on the programme there is a wide range of services available at your host institution; links to these are provided below.
 If you find you need support, please make use of these services.
-Heriot-Watt Wellbeing Services are available to all CDT students as are the services of all the partner Universities if you are enrolled with the partner University in the current academic year.
+Heriot-Watt Wellbeing Services are available to all CDT students as are the services of all the partner Universities if you are enrolled with the partner university in the current academic year.

-If at any time you require additional support please contact the CDT Support Team at CDTphotonics@hw.ac.uk.
-Your supervisors, CDT Director, and Deputy-Directors and Co-ordinators for each partner university are also here to help, their contact details can be found in the Key Contracts section.
+If at any time you require additional support, please contact the CDT Support Team at CDTphotonics@hw.ac.uk.
+Your supervisors, CDT Director, and Deputy Directors and Coordinators for each partner university are also here to help, their contact details can be found in the Key Contacts section.
 Your information will be treated sensitively and confidentially.